LET THERE BE LIGHT

 If you are not staying at our hotel you can still be part of the meal plan.

 Meal Plan: breakfast, varm lunch, coffee/ tea and fruit pr day: Nok 455,-.

 If you have any food allergies please let us know when you register for your class and we will try to accommodate your needs.

 For dinner: the options will be discussed with the group on arrival.
 There are one restaurant in walking distance to SAGA, and several in driving distance.
 Dinner is not included.
 Saga has a full liquor license.

 PRICE ACCOMMODATION AND MEALS:

-Shared double-room: NOK 1.200,- per person.
-The price includes shared double room, breakfast, warm home-cocked lunch, coffee/ tea and fruit throughout your stay.
+Shared double-room: NOK 1.100,- per person pr night.
+The price includes shared double room, healthy breakfast, warm home-cocked lunch, coffee/ tea and fruit throughout your stay.
 To get a shared double room requires that we have another participant of your gender, that can share.
 If we do not, you will get a private room - see price below.

 Payment for accommodations and meals is done directly to SAGA, before you depart.
 SAGA accept Visa and MasterCard.

 GETTING TO SAGA: